Last Updated on November 5, 2022 by Aaron

 4. Could it be the Lactose in feta?

 Feta containing only a little amount of lactose – less than 1g in 125g of serving size (3).

 According to the source, most people with lactose intolerance can tolerate up to 1-2 cups of milk which is equivalent to 24 grams of lactose daily.
-So, you’re “likely” to be okay.
+So, you are likely to be okay.

 5. Or, Histamine?

 If none of it above is the cause for your feta allergy, it could be due to histamine intolerance.

-And unfortunately, fermentation of milk product such as cheese or yogurt containing a good amount of histamine, which will cause a surge in the histamine level.
+And unfortunately, fermentation of milk product such as cheese or yogurt will accumulate a good amount of histamine in them, which will cause a surge in the histamine level after eating.

 The signs and symptoms include: